Illuminating our world

 Electrical engineering is the design and management of power systems, communication networks and the electronic products that are transforming our way of life.

 The world runs on energy, and electrical energy is a convenient, valuable and important part of the supply.
 Electrical Engineering will prepare you to help provide reliable, sustainable energy to meet the needs of society for the future.
-The Electrical Engineering program can also prepare you to create the systems and networks that will deliver services such as internet, text, voice and video information around the globle.
+The Electrical Engineering program can also prepare you to create the systems and networks that will deliver services such as internet, text, voice and video information around the globe.

 - Our department offers a well-rounded, accredited electrical engineering program.